tinypigdotcom/clpm/README.md

     0.03 csys =  0.14 CPU)
     Result: PASS

-Note: for this next command to work as-is, alias must be set for "v" as specified below in "INSTALLATION".
-Otherwise you can try `. v`

-    $ . v # assign all projects files to shell variables in the current shell v=/home/dbradford/.vimrc
+    $ . v # assign all projects files to shell variables in the current shell
+          # you can do it without the '.' if you set up alias v='. v'
+    r=/home/dbradford/.vimrc
     c=/home/dbradford/.vim/colors/vividchalk.vim

-    $ cat $c >>$v # use shell commands to work with this set of files
+    $ cat $c >>$r # use shell commands to work with this set of files

 Note: if the set of files changes you will need to run `v` again.